czgaotian/learning-languages/behaviorQuestion/index.md

 - The job description perfectly matched my skills and career goals, so I was immediately interested.

 ## why are you interested in this position?

+> Tip
+> Tell the interviewer you are seeking long term employment with a position.

 > skill match